cyx977/pythoncryptography/README.md

 the attacker even if he know the algorithm(not the key); he shouldn't be able to decrypt it.

 rule of thumb is to use substitution cipher instead of shifting cipher. this leaves the pool of 26! permutatins.
 now lets use the frequency analysis

+one time pad uses xor to encrypt the data. key stream should not be reused.
+however one time pad is not practical.
+we have stream cipher to the rescue